 Throughout your degree, you’ll have the chance to get valuable feedback on your work from staff and fellow students.
 This helps you identify areas for improvement, ensuring you get the most from your work.

 T LevelsObtain an overall Pass including a C in the core of the T Level and a Pass in the Occupational Specialism.
-Acceptable pathways: Design, Surveying and Planning for Construction or Digital Production, Design and Development or Education and Childcare
+Any subject is acceptable.

 Scottish highers advancedDDD

 Access coursePass the Access to HE Diploma with 45 credits at Level 3

 GCSE offerYou are required to have Mathematics and English Language at a minimum of Grade C or Grade 4 or above at GCSE.